MicrosoftDocs/powerbi-docs/powerbi-docs/developer/register-app.md

 ms.service: powerbi
 ms.component: powerbi-developer
 ms.topic: conceptual
-ms.date: 11/26/2018
+ms.date: 01/31/2019
 ---

 # Register an Azure AD app to embed Power BI content

 Learn how to register an application within Azure Active Directory (Azure AD) for use with embedding Power BI content.

-You register your application with Azure AD to allow your application access to the Power BI REST APIs.
+You register your application with Azure AD to allow your application access to the [Power BI REST APIs](https://docs.microsoft.com/rest/api/power-bi/).
 Once you register your application, you can establish an identity for your application and specify permissions to Power BI REST resources.

 > [!IMPORTANT]
 > Before you register a Power BI app you need an [Azure Active Directory tenant and an organizational user](create-an-azure-active-directory-tenant.md).
 If you haven't signed up for Power BI with a user in your tenant, the app registration doesn't complete successfully.

 There are two ways to register your application.
 The first is with the [Power BI App Registration Tool](https://dev.powerbi.com/apps/), or you can do it directly within the Azure portal.
-The Power BI App Registration Tool is the easiest option since there are just a few fields to fill in.
+The Power BI App Registration Tool is more convenient to use since there are just a few fields to fill complete.
 Use the Azure portal if you want to make changes to your app.

 ## Register with the Power BI App Registration Tool